Compliance for television and online

 For all Mandatory referrals, you MUST give details at the bottom of the page of referral, with dates, and if approval has been given for both recording and transmission.
 Note that in some circumstances open filming with small digital cameras may be construed as secret recording.

-Editorial Guidelines: Section 7 Privacy – Secret Recording - News & Factual
+Editorial guidelines: Section 7 Privacy – Secret Recording - News and Factual

-Editorial Guidelines: Section 7 Privacy – Secret Recording - Comedy & Entertainment
+Editorial guidelines: Section 7 Privacy – Secret Recording - Comedy and Entertainment

 27. Footage of suffering and distress